-- 1. Strengthen the mechanisms for inter-municipal planning as a means to encourage and facilitate planning on a regional basis. - 2.
-It is the ELC's view that the current planning appeal process can raise concerns about the appearance of bias when a municipal councilor is also a member of the subdivision and development appeal board ("SDAB").
-The ELC notes that this concern is mentioned in the discussion paper entitled Managing Growth and Development.9 It is the ELC's recommendation that the MGA be amended to establish a subdivision and development appeal process that is separate from administration and political oversight of the municipality.
+- 2. It is the ELC's view that the current planning appeal process can raise concerns about the appearance of bias when a municipal councilor is also a member of the subdivision and development appeal board ("SDAB").
+The ELC notes that this concern is mentioned in the discussion paper entitled Managing Growth and Development.
+It is the ELC's recommendation that the MGA be amended to establish a subdivision and development appeal process that is separate from administration and political oversight of the municipality.
 The ELC further recommends that the planning appeals be adjudicated by the Municipal Government Board ("MGB") thereby eliminating the current confusion regarding the appropriate body for appeal (SDAB or MGB).
-As well, this step will address the perception of bias in the planning appeal process. - Currently, under s.
+As well, this step will address the perception of bias in the planning appeal process. - 3.
+Currently, under s.
 619 of the MGA, approvals issued by the AER, NRCB and AUC are given priority over municipal planning.
-Laux describes the operation of this provision as follows:10
+Laux describes the operation of this provision as follows:11